ilyanovopashin/mcp-webim/README.md

 ## Architecture overview

-The service exposes two HTTP endpoints:
+The service exposes a single MCP endpoint that supports both `GET` and `POST`:

-- `GET /api/stream?client_id=...` — establishes the SSE channel that the MCP client listens to.
+- `GET /api/mcp?client_id=...` — establishes the SSE channel that the MCP client listens to.
 Responses from Chatmi are emitted as SSE events.
+If the `client_id` is omitted, the bridge will generate one and return it in the `Mcp-Session-Id` response header.
-- `POST /api/message` — accepts MCP JSON RPC payloads from the client and forwards them to Chatmi.
-The body must contain a `client_id` string and a `message` object (the MCP payload).
+- `POST /api/mcp` — accepts MCP JSON RPC payloads from the client and forwards them to Chatmi.
+The request **must** include the same client identifier that was used to open the SSE stream.
+You can supply it via the `Mcp-Session-Id` header, the `client_id` query parameter, or (for backwards compatibility) the legacy `{ client_id, message }` JSON structure used by earlier versions of this proxy.

-When `/api/message` is called, the service serialises the MCP payload into a string that Chatmi understands, sends it to Chatmi via the webhook, parses the synchronous response, and pushes every returned event to the SSE stream of the matching `client_id`.
+When a request reaches `/api/mcp`, the service serialises the MCP payload into a string that Chatmi understands, sends it to Chatmi via the webhook, parses the synchronous response, and pushes every returned event to the SSE stream of the matching client.

 ## Chatmi message formats